 - $2.0 billion on gift cards

 It appears that these statistics haven't changed much since the survey started.
-If time is of the essence though you may not be able to spend an afternoon.
-Or if you're tired of having to return shirts because you can never get the right size, let's move on to something more personable.
+If you're tired of returning the shirts you get your husband let's move on to something more personable.

 Take Dad Somewhere Cool

-Sign up for Groupon to find local deals.
-Search Google Maps to search for restaurants near dad's house and then check out deals they are having on Father's Day weekend.
-Check out Yelp or TripAdvisor for activities you could sign dad up for that is near your dad unless he's the adventuresome type and wants to travel far.
+Or search Google Maps to search for restaurants near your house and then check out deals they are having on Father's Day weekend.
+Last, check out Yelp or TripAdvisor for activities you could sign up for that is near you unless your husband is the adventuresome type and wants to travel far for the weekend.

-If your dad is a homebody you could host a backyard BBQ (weather permitting).
+If your husband is a homebody you could host a backyard BBQ (weather permitting).
 If cooking feels like too much work though (and it certainly can be) find a local restaurant that will cater a family meal, steam some lobsters, or cater an ice cream sundae dessert.
-If you invite your siblings or cousins you could combine efforts in the meal prep!
+If you invite your siblings or cousins you could through a group Father's Day celebration and combine efforts in the kitchen!

-Support another working mom's creativity by investing in a special piece for dad.
-Etsy is a marketplace where people around the world can sell you their unique homemade goods.
+You could support another working mom's creativity by investing in a special piece found on Etsy.com.
+Etsy is a marketplace where people around the world can sell their unique homemade goods.
 A quick search there for father's dad's gifts will show you things like:

 - engrave pocket knives